makuc/a-novels/README.md

 ## Build

-Run `ng build` to build the project.
+Run `./make build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+## Deploy

+To deploy to initialized Firebase Hosting run `./make deploy`.
+This command builds the application (see title 'Build' above) and automatically deploys it using Firebase Tools.

 ## Running unit tests